palantir/conjure/getting_started.md

 ## 1. Add the gradle plugin

-Add some new gradle projects to your `settings.gradle`.
-Conjure YML files will live in `:your-project-api` and then generated code will be written to the `-objects`, `-jersey`, `-typescript` projects.
+In your `settings.gradle` file, add some new projects to contain your API YML and Conjure-generated code.
+Conjure YML files will live in `:your-project-api` and generated code will be written to the `-objects`, `-jersey`, `-typescript` projects.
 Note, you can omit any of these projects if you don't need the generated code.
 For example, if you only want to generate Java objects, you can just add the `-objects` project.

 ```diff
  rootProject.name = 'your-project'